danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 ## TODO

-- gotcha is not enough for its own section, make it aside somewhere
 - clarify in "Using the Skill" that slash commands are a different thing, but claude also makes skills available via the same syntax
 - use blog-editor!